The Inpui (Kabui)Naga

 Religion

-There is still a sizeable number of families particularly in Imphal valley who practice traditional belief systems (animism).
-They continue to practices the cultural norms which are believed to be invalid in Christian contexts and celebrate traditional customary festivals with certain changes to suit the modern contexts leading to the inclusion of new elements and exclusion of old practices.
+There is still a sizeable number of families, particularly in Imphal valley who practice traditional belief systems (animism).
+They continue to practice the cultural norms that are believed to be invalid in Christian contexts and celebrate traditional customary festivals with certain changes to suit the modern contexts leading to the inclusion of new elements and exclusion of old practices.
 Festivals or community celebration is incomplete without song and dances and homemade brewery popularly known as “Zu” which is still prepared and consumed.
-Today, there are 19 fully-fledged churches and 4 Fellowships both in Manipur and Nagaland and has celebrated hundred years of Christianity in Inpui land.
-The increase in the number of Churches and its membership is an encouragement to the church builder.
+Today, there are 19 fully-fledged churches and 4 Fellowships both in Manipur and Nagaland and has celebrated a hundred years of Christianity in Inpui land.
+The increase in the number of Churches and their membership is an encouragement to the church builder.

 Haochong Young boys in traditional attires@Isaac Inkah